core-wg/resource-directory/draft-ietf-core-resource-directory.md

 but that is not expected to be supported by typical EP implementations.
 Any such registrations are independent of each other.
-The usual expectation when multiple discovery mechanisms or addresses are configured is that they constitute a fallback path for a single registration.
+The usual expectation when multiple discovery mechanisms or addresses are configured is that they constitute a fall-back path for a single registration.

 ## RD Content Model {#ER-model}